TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 - **Comprehensive Fertigation**: `recommend_precise_fertigation` adjusts for
   existing water nutrient levels, can include micronutrients, and returns cost estimates along with any water quality warnings.
+- **Yield-Based Fertigation**: `recommend_yield_based_fertigation` converts
+  nutrient removal rates and fertilizer purity data into a complete schedule to meet a desired crop yield.
 - **Nutrient Profile Analysis**: `analyze_nutrient_profile` combines macro and micro guidelines with interaction checks to summarize deficiencies and surpluses at once.